Let’s start with a statistic. Shall we?

 What is an Ad Blocker and How it Works?

 Before diving in, here’s a quick refresher.

 So, how does it work?

 Blacklisting – At the webpage loading event, the ad blocker script checks the website’s script and compares it with the list of websites or scripts which are supposed to be blocked.
 If the script finds anything matching to the list, it blocks the same.

 Ad Blocking – Typically, digital advertising comprises of demand-side platforms, supply-side platforms, ad exchanges, ad networks, etc. and all of them communicate with the publisher to serve personalized ads.
 They do so with the help of ad tags and scripts.
 Whenever a blocker detects the tag (from its predefined list), it simply prevents it from loading/calling the ad server.

 We need to realize a fact.
 Users aren’t fed with the ads on the internet.
 But when they are bombarded with too many ads (pop-ups, intrusive), they decide to look out for a solution.
-And, the easiest one is ad blocker.
+And, the easiest one is an ad blocker.
 It is up to you to deliver a better experience so that the user won’t block the ads on your site.

 Sounds usual, isn’t it?